How to Calculate F&O Turnover in a Simple Way?

-Investing comes in many forms, and one popular choice among traders is Futures and Options (F&O) trading.
-However, calculating F&O turnover can be complex, especially for beginners.
+Investing comes in many forms, and one popular choice among traders is F & O trading.
+However, F&O turnover calculation can be complex, especially for beginners.
 Many traders struggle to understand how turnover is calculated and its tax implications.
 This article will break down the process in a simple and easy-to-understand manner, helping you stay informed and compliant with tax regulations.

 What is F&O Turnover?